Carbon Reduction and Energy Efficiency in Schools

 Heating Controls Project

 The Energy Survey Project highlighted the large potential to save energy through better management of existing heating and hot water systems.
-In response, the Council funded a project to make adjustments and provide training for the complex controls.
+In response, in 2014 the Council funded a project to make adjustments and provide training for the complex controls.
 The project reduced gas use by an average of 11% in Schools taking part.

 Energy Management in Schools